CTSASA REGULATIONS: Dedicated Membership Certification (sportsperson and hunter)

 This form will be submitted to the Executive Officer who will respond to your request.

 NB: if you have insufficient CTSASA competition targets registered in the required period you will see a warning notice to this effect.
 You can then download the form to confirm your club competition scores.
+Download the form HERE to submit your request for a Dedicated Membership Certificate using Club Competition scores.

 DEDICATED HUNTER STATUS